GSS-Cogs/csvw-example/README.md

 For the cogs project, we've successfully explored taking this as a step further, using these fully described csvw files as a direct (and relatively straight forward) entry point to the world of five start linked open data.

 The following is a walk through of how we've been doing this.
-For the sake of practicality, I've built towards this via five discreet steps/examples, with each example expanding on the previous.
+For the sake of practicality, I've built towards this via five discreet steps/examples with each example expanding on the previous (and with information sections dispersed throughout as needed).

+------ TODO: linkify these
+- Info: Prefixes
+- Example 1: Data Validation
+- Example 2.
+Codelists as external files
+- Info: Urls as CSVW
+- Example 3: Conversion to Linked Data
+- Example 4: Additional Metadata
+- Example 5: Formatting the Observation file

 ### Info: Prefixes